 Legal Time & Billing Software (Alphabetical List)

-- Bill4Time is a cloud-based timekeeping software with law practice management features that cater specifically to lawyers, including integrating with LawPay.
+- Bill4Time is cloud-based timekeeping and billing software with practice management features that cater specifically to lawyers, including document and task management workflows and Trust Accounting with IOLTA reconciliation.
 Learn more about Bill4Time.

 - Chrometa is a passive time tracker for Macs, PCs, and mobile that automatically tracks and records the application, file, or website you're using.
 Learn more about Chrometa.

 - FreshBooks is timekeeping and billing software with extensive invoicing, payment, and reporting features.
-Click here to learn more and to read our reviews.
 Learn more about FreshBooks.

 - Tabs3 is Windows-based desktop-only timekeeping and billing software.
 It is robust, customizable, and flexible, but mostly tethers you to your computer.
-Learn more about Tabs3.
+Learn more about Tabs3 Billing.

 - Timeslips legal time and billing software has been used by lawyers for years, but it is both desktop-based and Windows-only, which limits its utility.
 Learn more about Timeslips.